Peter the Great — "I have conquered for myself, but I have conquered for Russia."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I would rather be a good artisan than a bad king."
+"I would rather have a hundred good engineers than a thousand good soldiers."

 Russian tsar (1682-1725) who Westernized Russia, founded St. Petersburg, and built Russia into a European great power.
 Closely associated with Catherine the Great (later Westernizing Russian empress).
 For an intellectual contrast, see Old Believers, Russian Orthodox traditionalist movement that rejected Patriarch Nikon's reforms and Peter's modernization — Peter's beard-shaving decrees, Western dress laws, and calendar changes triggered a religious-cultural schism — the founding poles of Russia's eternal 'European modernity vs Slavic tradition' debate that runs through Slavophiles, Solzhenitsyn, and contemporary Putin-era ideology.